zowe/zowe-cli-standalone-package/README.md

 To deploy an individual package, run the workflow zowe-cli-deploy-component.yaml.
 Specify the package name without the scope (e.g., `core-for-zowe-sdk`) and a space-separated list of tags to publish (e.g., `latest next`).

-When a Zowe release has been staged but is not yet GA, it is expected that the Zowe bundle version hosted on zowe.org and the version defined in zowe-versions.yaml@master will differ.
-During this period, the workflow runs in "staging mode" which means that:
-* Packages with "next" tag are not published if their date is newer than the snapshot date defined in zowe-versions.yaml
-* Packages with other tags are not published if their version is newer than the one defined in zowe-versions.yaml
-  * For the "latest" tag, it is assumed that the 1st tag listed for a package in zowe-versions.yaml is aliased with @latest

-Packages defined in the "extras" section of zowe-versions.yaml will always be published and are unaffected by staging mode since they are not included in Zowe CLI bundles.

 ## External Packages

 If you develop a Zowe CLI plug-in that meets the following criteria: